Moiz6019725/Moiz6019725/README.md

 ### 🧠 About Me

-- 🧩 I’m a self-driven Full Stack Developer with hands-on experience in the **MERN stack**
+- 🎓 I'm a dedicated Full Stack Developer with a strong foundation in the **MERN stack**
-- 📚 Throughout my educational career, I’ve worked **independently** on real-world projects
+- 🛠️ Gained all my experience through **independent, self-initiated projects** during my academic career
-- 🛠️ I’ve never worked under anyone – all my learning and projects are **self-initiated**
+- 💡 I enjoy solving real-world problems by building modern and scalable web applications
-- 💡 I enjoy solving problems and turning ideas into functional, modern web apps
+- 📚 Lifelong learner always exploring the latest tools, libraries, and best practices
-- 📈 Constantly learning new technologies, tools, and frameworks
+- 🤝 Open to freelance, collaboration, and learning opportunities

 ---